 You can use the microwave, stirring at 30-second intervals to avoid burning, or on a double boiler, stirring consistently.

-Gently roll your dough balls in the melted chocolate and set on a baking sheet.
+Gently roll your dough balls in the melted chocolate and put them on a baking sheet.
 Dust with sprinkles if using.

 Place coated cake pops in the freezer and allow the chocolate coating to harden.

-To store these delicious cake pops you’ll want to put them in an air tight container in the freezer.
-You can enjoy them immediately when you take them out, or wait for a couple minutes for a slightly more gooey texture.
+To store these delicious cake pops you’ll want to put them in an air-tight container in the freezer.
+You can enjoy them immediately when you take them out or wait for a couple of minutes for a slightly more gooey texture.

-You can also store the in the fridge for up to a week, but I personally feel that they store best in the freezer.
+You can also store them in the fridge for up to a week, but I personally feel that they store best in the freezer.

 What’s your favorite kind of cake pop?
 Leave a comment below!

 I LOOK FORWARD TO SEEING YOUR CREATIONS!
 YOU CAN USE “TRIED IT” ON PINTEREST OR SHARE ON INSTAGRAM BY TAGGING #SHUANGYSEATS